Contents

 IPC-6012 or IPC-A-600?
 What is the difference between these documents?
 This could be a tricky question that is running in the industry right now.
 Both the documents, the IPC-6012 and the IPC-A-600, are applicable for rigid printed circuit boards.
 However, sections of IPC-A-600 define the standards for flex and rigid-flex boards.

-IPC-6012 provides the performance criteria whereas IPC- A-600 simply provides the visual illustrations of those requirements showing examples of acceptable and rejectable versions of those requirements.
+IPC-6012 provides the performance criteria, whereas IPC-A-600 simply provides the visual illustrations of those requirements, showing examples of acceptable and rejectable versions of those requirements.

 The circuit board design and manufacturing prerequisites are present in both documents.
-But the advantage of IPC-A-600 over IPC-A-6012 is that helps the inspection purposes.
+But the advantage of IPC-A-600 over IPC-A-6012 is that it helps the inspection purposes.
 Every assessment aspect is illustrated clearly with a photo and details on how it looks in practice and what needs attention.
 It is a good and easily understandable tool for examining PCBs where the inspector need not have full knowledge and experience with circuit boards.

 IPC-6012 or IPC-A-600: which standard is right?